No one can deny that Japan is a beautiful country. It is jampacked with discoveries from culture to technology to nature!

-These pieces of ice look like glittering gemstones when they are hit by the light, transparent, and contain no impurities.
-I found in my research that the slow freezing of the Tockachi river was the main reason they so clear.
+These pieces of ice look like glittering gemstones when they are hit by the light.
+They are transparent and contain no impurities.
+I found in my research that the slow freezing of the Tockachi river was the main reason they were so clear.

-How they freeze so slow is beyond my knowledge and would require us to attend a physics class!
+How they freeze so slowly is beyond my knowledge and would require us to attend a physics class!
 Haha!
 But seriously, these ice crystals look like glass, so beautiful!

 Sea of Clouds at Unkai Terrace

 From the seas, we move up to the sky above the clouds.
 Unkai Terrace is the spot in Hokkaido to go into an alpine observation deck where we can see ice-capped mountains.
-Sometimes and depending on the weather, a spectacular phenomenon called a sea of clouds appears.
+Depending on the weather, a spectacular phenomenon called a sea of clouds appears.

-Sea of clouds is an overcast cloud when observed at a higher ground, resembles the sea with the peaks of the mountains as the islands.
+A sea of clouds is an overcast cloud, when observed at a higher ground, resembles the sea with the peaks of the mountains as the islands.